aospan/libjokertv/README.md

 # Usage

-make symlink for your Linux kernel sources (it can be any version different from your running kernel):
+Make symlink for your Linux kernel sources first.
+It can be any version different from your running kernel.
+I'm working on 'https://github.com/aospan/old-linux-stable-netup-universal-dvb-1.4.git' branch 'joker' - so you can use this kernel sources too.

 ```
 ln -s /usr/src/linux-stable linux
 ```